martysl/shapes-vtuber/README.md

   - 🔌 **Good extensibility**: Modular design allows you to easily add your own LLM, ASR, TTS, and other module implementations, extending new features at any time

-## 👥 User Reviews
-> Thanks to the developer for open-sourcing and sharing the girlfriend for everyone to use
->
-> This girlfriend has been used over 100,000 times

 ## 🚀 Quick Start

 Please refer to the [Quick Start](https://open-llm-vtuber.github.io/docs/quick-start) section in our documentation for installation.